SwatiVerma2/Docker-Notes/command.md

 Eg. docker create -d --name my_container nginx

+It is used to create a new Docker container but does not start it.

+It essentially prepares the container for running by configuring its network, storage, and other settings based on the specified image and options.

-### 9. To stop containers
+### 10. To stop containers
 `docker stop <container-name>`

-### 10. To delete container
+### 11. To delete container
 `docker rm <container-name>`

-To delete a container first stop it then use this command
+To delete a container first stop it, then use this command.

-### 11. To get information about docker installation
+### 12. To get information about docker installation
 `docker info`

 It is used to get information about the Docker daemon and its environment.
-It includes cpu, memory, network, kernel version, OS etc.
+It includes CPU, memory, network, kernel version, OS, etc.

-### 12. To check whether the service has started or not.
+### 13. To check whether the service has started or not.
 `service docker status`

-### 13. To start the docker daemon
+### 14. To start the docker daemon
 `service docker start`

-### 14. To list all docker commands
+### 15. To list all docker commands
 `docker --help`